himanshu9330/Resume-Analyzer/Resume-Analyzer-main/README.md

 ```

 Resume files will be stored in the `uploads/` directory.
 You can change this path in the `main.py` file as needed.

 ---

-## Deployment

-This app can be deployed to web platforms such as:

-- PythonAnywhere
-- Render
-- Railway
-- Heroku (with appropriate setup like a `Procfile`)

----